napframework/nap/docs/doxygen/markdown/08_sequencer.md

 ```

 ## Audio Clock {#audio_clock}
-The update cycle is called on the audio thread of NAP’s audio engine.
+The update cycle is called on the audio thread of NAPs audio engine.
 Amount of update calls is dependent on audio buffer size and sample rate.
 For example, a buffer size of 1024 and sample rate of 44100 samples means 44100 / 1024 = 43.06640625 calls per second.
 To increase the number of update calls per second make the buffer size smaller.
-The [SequencePlayerAudioClock](@ref nap::SequencePlayerAudioClock) must be used when using an [SequenceTrackAudio](@ref nap::SequenceTrackAudio) type in the sequencer.
+The [audio clock](@ref nap::SequencePlayerAudioClock) must be used when using an [audio track](@ref nap::SequenceTrackAudio) type in the sequencer.

-To change the buffer size and/or samplerate used by the [AudioService](@ref nap::audio::AudioService), see [AudioServiceConfiguration](@ref nap::audio::AudioServiceConfiguration)

-The following example creates a [SequencePlayer](@ref nap::SequencePlayer) that uses a [SequencePlayerAudioClock](@ref nap::SequencePlayerAudioClock) for playback.
+To change the buffer size and/or samplerate used by the [audio service](@ref nap::audio::AudioService), see [audio service configuration](@ref nap::audio::AudioServiceConfiguration).
+The following example creates a sequence player that uses an audio clock for playback.

 ```
 {